 Lest we forget…

-In honor of Remembrance Day, on what would have been my dad’s 93rd birthday, I’m reposting a feature from the spring.
-If it’s the second time around for you, a little refreshing of the memory wouldn’t hurt.
-It’s a wonderful dish.
-And it touches on times during the Second World War.
+In honor of Remembrance Day, on what would have been my dad’s 94rd birthday, I’m re-posting a feature that touches on times during the Second World War.

-Let’s take a minute to thank our dads, granddads, and great granddads for their sacrifices in the Great Wars of the previous century and those since.
+Let’s take a minute to thank our parents and their parents for their sacrifices in the Great Wars of the previous century and those since.

-We should also thank our dads for all those kitchen wars they fought, putting food on the table for us.
-Without their example, we might not have turned out to be quite the whiz in the kitchen we are today.
+We should also thank our moms and dads for all those kitchen wars they fought, putting food on the table for us.
+Without their example, we might not have turned out to be quite the whizzes in the kitchen we are today.

 Read on.
 The memories are mine.
-The recipe can now be yours!
+Dad’s recipe for a fine French oxtail stew from Clementine can now be yours!

-I owe my existence to a mining engineer.
-Without Bill’s passion for food, as well as rare minerals, I wouldn’t be blogging today.
+I owe my on-line existence to a mining engineer.
+Without Bill’s passion for food as well as rare minerals, I wouldn’t be blogging today.
 It was Bill who took his daughter Sharon, my alter-ego, under his formidable wing and taught her to cook.

 Sundays would see Bill in his tiny, lemon-hued 1950s kitchen pouring over one of his many fish-splattered and chocolate-speckled cook books.
 Sharon was there, too, in her pleated skirt with her blouse hanging out, helping him find the canned pineapple bits, the dented metal flour canister, or the bulbs of golden garlic.